Remembering the men from the Kingsdown and Creekside Cluster

 Extension "B" - 62c.
 N.21.a.9.4.)

 Son of a successful farmer, Henry's father (William Mercer) was one of the "early-adopters" of technology who grasped the challenge and opportunity of agricultural mechanisation.
 In William's early married life, at the age of 35 (1881) he is recorded as the proprietor of a "Thrashing Machine" working from "Mock Beggars", Norton.
 Ten years later, he is the proprietor of a "Traction Engine" in Newnham Street and finally, the owner of Homestall Farm, Doddington.
 He and his wife, Anne, raised a large family of 7 children in Lenham, Norton and Newnham.

-The apparent contradiction is clarified by reference to the minimum £3 War Gratuity awarded to his family after the war.
-It is very unlikely Henry attested before March 1916; soon seeing active service overseas through the Royal Munster Fusiliers.
+The minimum £3 War Gratuity awarded to his family after the war confirms the newspaper report that Henry attested in April 1916; soon seeing active service overseas through the Royal Munster Fusiliers.
 This is a relatively common pattern - training in one formation, then transferring into a Regiment that needs drafts to meet muster in the field.